The name Adsum

 Adsum - Tools for meaningful Participation

-Adsum bridges the gap between Gatekeepers (e.g. the government or authorities) and Citizens by facilitating public participation and communication through an online platform.
+Adsum bridges the gap between Gatekeepers (e.g. the government, institutions, other authorities) and Citizens by facilitating public participation and communication through an online platform.

 The Platform unites the 5 Principles for Civic Participation to make the process more convenient, interesting and relevant.
 It puts priority on the issue itself and acts as a hub for digital engagement, curating topics to the users according to their interests.
 Furthermore, a Plug-In enables direct connection and implemented game mechanics maintain motivation and improve feedback loops.